How Weather Affects Air Quality

 Thankfully, humidity can help to decrease ozone pollution.
 Afternoon thunderstorm clouds block sunlight, causing ozone production to slow down for the day, while moisture from the storm destroys the ozone that has formed.

 Heat waves often lead to poor air quality.
-The extreme heat and stagnant air during a heat wave increases the amount of ozone pollution and particulate pollution.
+The extreme heat and stagnant air during a heat wave increase the amount of ozone pollution and particulate pollution.
 Drought conditions can also occur during a heat wave, meaning that soils are very dry.
 During a drought, forest fires are more common.
 Fires add carbon monoxide and particle pollution to the atmosphere.